How Kids' Channels Manipulate Parents

 It's a multi-generational strategy to hook kids who visit McDonald's when young (enticed by the allure of a cheap plastic toy in fancy packaging), so they get accustomed to it and continue visiting throughout their lives, until they become parents and repeat the cycle with their own kids (a never-ending Customer Lifetime Value if you will).

 There are currently no regulations (and there probably won't be any anytime soon until dramatic consequences occur), that's why this post is mainly here to serve as a PSA.
-I encourage you to share it with your friends & family who have young kids so they can protect them and be aware of this.

 Since banning screens completely isn't a good solution either in my opinion, my actionable advice (that's what I personally do) is: